Binary betting

 Binary betting is a type of financial betting which displays the price of a bet as an odds index from 0 to 100 where the bet settles at 100 if an event happens and 0 if it does not.
 The greater the likelihood of an event happening the higher this price will be.
 A price of 91-93, for example, suggests the betting broker which offers the bet believes the event has a 92% likelihood of happening.
+In derivatives theory an instrument with this all-or-nothing payoff is known as a binary or digital option, and under risk-neutral pricing its value corresponds to the discounted probability of the event, though sensitivity to the volatility skew means the quoted price is only an approximation of that probability.
 An event can be bought or sold, making it possible to profit both from the event occurring or not occurring.
 A bettor who thinks that the event will occur will buy the bet and a bettor who thinks the event won't occur will sell the bet.
 An event could be, for example, the "FTSE to close 11 points higher by midday", "the FTSE will end higher on the day", "Brent Oil will close between 50 and 60 cents lower" and so on.